Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Classification of finite dimensional P-representations

 \begin{example} \begin{enumerate} \item Using the classification of \cite{BW23} we may deduce the following (see also Subsection \ref{subsec:atomic-case}).
-Let $p$ be an infinite binary string and let $\lambda_{F/F_p}:F\act\ell^2(F/F_p)$ be the associated quasi-regular representation.
-Assume that $p$ is not a dyadic rational (i.e.~$p$ is not eventually constant).
-If $p$ is aperiodic (not eventually periodic) then $\dim_P(\lambda_{F/F_p})=\infty$.
-Otherwise, $\dim_P(\lambda_{F/F_p})=d$ where $d$ is the length of its period. \item Similarly, if $w$ is a prime binary word of length $d\geq 2$ and $m_{w}:=(A_w,B_w,\C^d)$ is the associated P-module of Subsection \ref{subsec:atomic-case}, then $\dim_P(m_{w})=d$.
-The associated $F$-representation is $\lambda_{F/F_p}$ where $p=w^\infty$. \item If $(A,B,\C)$ is a P-module, then necessarily it is of P-dimension 1. \end{enumerate} \end{example}
+Let $p$ be an infinite binary string and let $\lambda_{Y/Y_p}:Y\act\ell^2(Y/Y_p)$ be the associated quasi-regular representation of $Y$ for $Y$ in $F,T,V$.
+Remove the case when $Y=F$ and $p$ a dyadic rational (i.e. $p$ is eventually constant).
+If $p$ is eventually periodic then $\dim_P(\lambda_{Y/Y_p})=d$ where $d$ is the length of its period.
+Otherwise, in a future work it will be shown that $\lambda_{Y/Y_p}$ is indeed an atomic representations coming from an infinite dimensional P-module and thus $\dim_P(\lambda_{Y/Y_p})=\infty$. \item Similarly, if $w$ is a prime binary word of length $d\geq 2$, $z\in \bS_1$, and $m_{w,z}$ is the associated P-module of Subsection \ref{subsec:atomic-case}, then $\dim_P(m_{w,z})=d$.
+When $z=1$, then the associated $Y$-representation is $\lambda_{Y/Y_p}$ (where $p=w^\infty$ and $Y$ in $F,T,V$) and for nontrivial $z$ is monomial. \item If $(A,B,\C)$ is a P-module, then necessarily it is of P-dimension 1. \end{enumerate} \end{example}

 The next lemma shows that given a P-representation $F\act \scrH$ we may only consider sub-modules of $\scrH$ for computing $\dim_P(\scrH)$.

 \begin{lemma} If $\sigma:F\act \scrH$ is a diffuse representation then its P-dimension is equal to the minimum of the dimension of all \emph{complete} sub-modules $\scrX$ in $\scrH$. \end{lemma}